 Company formation or company registration refers to the process of incorporation of an organisation in the UK.
 The term company formation is used when incorporating a business organisation in the UK, and Republic of Ireland.
 The words ‘company’ or ‘corporation’ means an entity that is different from the people who run or operate it.
-In today’s digital words, where all the data is on the cloud, mostly all the UK companies are formed on the same day as it is registered for.
+In today’s digital world, where all the data is on the cloud, mostly all the UK companies are formed on the same day as it is registered for.

 If you have a new business in mind and want to join hands with over 500,000 people a year turning their ideas and enthusiasm into a new UK company, the very first step in doing so is

 Companies House: As the name suggests, it is under Company House where a company is created, renamed, restructured or closed.
 You can think of it as the birth, marriage and death for companies.
 More than 3.5 million limited companies are registered in the UK and approx 5,00,000 new companies are incorporated every year.
-United Kingdom was the first country to create and maintain such an open and transparent corporate information register and this system allows the general public to monitor and inspect the ownership, actions and reliability of each and every company ( As per Company Act 2006 ) transacting business in UK.
+The United Kingdom was the first country to create and maintain such an open and transparent corporate information register and this system allows the general public to monitor and inspect the ownership, actions and reliability of each and every company ( As per Company Act 2006 ) transacting business in the UK.

-Company house falls under the remit of the Department for Business, Energy and Industrial Strategy (BEIS) and is member of the Public Data Group.
+Company house falls under the remit of the Department for Business, Energy and Industrial Strategy (BEIS) and is a member of the Public Data Group.
 Companies which are permitted by the United Kingdom Companies Act 2006 should be incorporated and registered with Companies House.
 The Companies Act 2006 (C 46) is an act of the Parliament of the United Kingdom and forms the primary source of the UK Company Law.

 As the official registrar of companies in the UK, Companies house function in three separate countries, each of them having its own registrar.
 Company registrations for England and Wales are done in Cardiff.
-Chief Executive of Company House is Ann Lewis.
+The Chief Executive of Company House is Ann Lewis.
 Registrations for companies for Scotland are carried out in Edinburgh and its registrar is Aoife Martin.
 For companies in Northern Ireland, registration is done at their Belfast Office and its registrar of companies is Helen Shilliday.

 Companies House allocates a unique sequential company number to each new company registered.
-Cardiff office allocates 8 digit numbers, Edinburgh companies start with “SC” and Belfast companies start with “NI’.
+The Cardiff office allocates 8 digit numbers, Edinburgh companies start with “SC” and Belfast companies start with “NI’.
 Numbers allocated to them are permanent i.e. they can never change the allocated number even if they change the name of the company.